ahoymarcus/nextjs-myjs-tech-blog/articles/web-services-technologies-overview-2022-03-11.md

 - **Documentation**: this is a utility element.
 - **Import**: this is also a utility element.

-(a) Bellow there is a exemple of the main structure of a WSDL document - [TutorialsPoint](https://www.tutorialspoint.com/wsdl/wsdl_elements.htm)
+[TutorialsPoint](https://www.tutorialspoint.com/wsdl/wsdl_elements.htm) - Bellow there is a exemple of the main structure of a WSDL document
 ![example-of-main-structure-of-wsdl-document](/images/articles/web-development/example-of-main-structure-of-wsdl-document.png)